ServicesCybersecurity

 Multi-Factor Authentication

 Multi-factor authentication (MFA) is the single most effective control for preventing unauthorized account access.
-When MFA is enabled, an attacker who obtains your password still cannot access your account without the second factor — typically a code from an authenticator app or a hardware token.
+When MFA is enabled, an attacker who obtains your password still cannot access your account without the second factor — typically a code from an authenticator app, or a hardware token.
 We implement MFA across email, VPN, remote desktop, and any other system that supports it.
 We also help businesses evaluate and deploy hardware security keys for high-value accounts where even authenticator apps may not provide sufficient protection.

 Things to Watch Out For

 The cybersecurity industry has a significant scare-tactics problem.
 Some providers exaggerate threats to sell expensive managed security services that small businesses do not need.
 A realistic security posture for a small business does not require a security operations center or a $5,000 per month managed service contract.
-It requires a properly configured firewall, current endpoint protection, MFA on all accounts, a tested backup, and a trained team.
+It requires a properly configured firewall, a current high quality antivirus, MFA on all accounts, a tested backup, and a trained team.
 We help you achieve that posture at a cost that makes sense for your business.
 Be wary of any provider who leads with fear rather than with a specific assessment of your actual risk.

 Employee Training

-The most sophisticated technical controls in the world can be bypassed by a single employee who clicks a phishing link or responds to a fraudulent wire transfer request.
+The most sophisticated technical controls in the world are bypassed by a single employee who clicks a phishing link or responds to a fraudulent wire transfer request.
 Human error is the root cause of the majority of successful cyberattacks.
 We provide practical security awareness training that focuses on the specific threats most likely to affect your business: phishing recognition, business email compromise, safe password practices, and what to do when something looks suspicious.
 We keep training short, specific, and memorable rather than relying on lengthy compliance modules that employees forget immediately.

 Incident Response

 If you suspect a security incident — a ransomware infection, a compromised account, an unauthorized wire transfer — the first thirty minutes matter enormously.
 Disconnecting affected systems from the network, preserving evidence, and notifying the right parties can significantly limit the damage.
 We provide incident response support for our clients, including initial containment, forensic review to understand what happened and what was accessed, remediation, and guidance on notification obligations.
 We also help businesses develop incident response plans before an incident occurs, so that the response is coordinated rather than panicked.
+We offer WISP compliance docs, testing and training for accountants.
+At Metro North, we take the Bite out of IT.

 Ready to get started?